Happy Rising Flowerchild Family!

 Old English feallan (class VII strong verb; past tense feoll, past participle feallen) “to drop from a height; fail, decay, die.”

-Can you see how just calling this season the Fall may place us into a certain mindset and energy?
+Do you recognize how just calling this season the Fall may contribute to placing us into a certain mindset and energy?

 Let’s jump into these 7 tips!

 Maybe it’s just me.
 But… the #1 tip that may help us change our perspective of this time is changing how we perceive this season.
 Think of it as a time of harvest and autumn, which doesn’t have any negative connotations associated with it.
 It’s a beautiful period of rest and sharing space with loved ones.
 Harvest time is about gathering the abundance.
 It’s a time of celebration.